All Products

 Billing

-Deployment sets are free of charge, but you are charged for the usage of resources, such as ECS instances, disks, snapshots, images, and public bandwidth, in deployment sets.
+You can use deployment sets free of charge.
+However, you are charged for the usage of resources, such as ECS instances, disks, snapshots, images, and public bandwidth, in deployment sets.
 For more information, see Billing overview.

 Limits